nebrius/raspi-io/README.md

   - See https://github.com/nebrius/raspi-io/issues/24 for more info about support for other OSes
 - GCC 4.8 or newer
 - Node 0.12 or newer
+- npm 3 or newer.
+For some reason, installing via npm 2 leads to install and runtime errors.

 Detailed instructions for getting a Raspberry Pi ready for NodeBots, including how to install Node.js, can be found in the [wiki](https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots)